Save time with workflows for online booking

 How to Create a Workflow

-From here, you’ll begin adding the following items to your workflow:
+From here, you can gradually add the following items to your workflow:

 Iris Works, example of a photography workflow